wavebeem/wavebeem.com/src/drafts/disjoint-graph-union/index.md

 **Click a node to remove it and its connections from the graph.**

 You can watch the graphs recolor in real time as the number of disjoint graphs changes.
-You can refresh the page to start over with the full graph, I'm too lazy to make a button for it right now.
+Reset and try again to see a different variation.

 ## How it works